philc/book-notes/business/paul graham essays.md

     think this greatly risks the motivational benefits of having a team's eyes on your work and caring about an artifact that's shared with the team.)

 ## How to do great work (Jul 2023) **

 * https://www.paulgraham.com/greatwork.html
 * "There's a kind of excited curiosity that's both the engine and the rudder of great work.
 It will not only drive you, but if you let it have its way, will also show you what to work on."
+* "Four steps: choose a field, learn enough to get to the frontier, notice gaps, explore promising ones.
+This is how practically everyone who's done great work has done it."
 * "Interest will drive you to work harder than mere diligence ever could."
-* "Fields change as you learn more about them.
-What mathematicians do, for example, is very different from what you do in high school math classes.
-So you need to give different types of work a chance to show you what they're like."
+* "Fields change as you learn more about them... so you need to give different types of work a chance to show you what they're like."
   * "A field should become *increasingly* interesting as you learn more about it.
 If it doesn't, it's probably not for you."
+* "While you need boldness, you don't usually need much planning.
+In most cases the recipe for doing great work is simply: work hard on excitingly ambitious projects, and something good will come of it." (staying upwind)
 * "Arrange your life so you have big blocks of time to work in.
 You'll shy away from hard tasks if you know you might be interrupted."
 * "It's ok to lie to yourself about how much work a project will entail, for example.
 Lots of great